 The Dual Space \(\mathcal{X}^*\)

-Remember, we learned a functional — a map that takes a function (or vector) and
+It is a map that takes a function (or vector) and returns a scalar.

 we saw that when the codomain is the scalar field \(\mathbb{F}\), the space